mshafer1/frclabviewtutorials/_tutorials/enumAutoSelector/index.md

 {% include zoomableImage.html path='images/make_case_for_every_value.png' alt='Change it to an enum control' %}

-(For an example of updating the typedef enum with different or more values, see the [TypeDef Tutorial](/tutorials/type-def/))
+(For an example of later updating the typedef enum with different or more values, see the [TypeDef Tutorial](/tutorials/type-def/))

 ### Conclusion